HariSekhon/DevOps-Bash-tools/README.md

 - `find_broken_symlinks.sh` - find broken symlinks pointing to non-existent files/directories
 - `jvm_heaps*.sh` - show all your Java heap sizes for all running Java processes, and their total MB (for performance tuning and sizing)
 - `random_select.sh` - selects one of given args at random.
 Useful for sampling, running randomized subsets of large test suites etc.
+- `shred_file.sh` - overwrites a file 7 times to DoD standards before deleting it to prevent recovery of sensitive information
+- `shred_free_space.sh` - overwrites free space to prevent recovery of sensitive information for files that have already been deleted
 - `split.sh` - split large files into N parts (defaults to the number of your CPU cores) to parallelize operations on them
 - `ssl_get_cert.sh` - gets a remote `host:port` server's SSL cert in a format you can pipe, save and use locally, for example in Java truststores
 - `ssl_verify_cert.sh` - verifies a remote SSL certificate (battle tested more feature-rich version `check_ssl_cert.pl` exists in the [Advanced Nagios Plugins](https://github.com/HariSekhon/Nagios-Plugins) repo)